AbhinavMalkoochi/yc-hackathon/tasks.md

 ---

-## Vertical Slice 3: OpenAI Flow Generation with Live Testing
+## Vertical Slice 3: OpenAI Flow Generation with Live Testing 🔄 IN PROGRESS

 **Goal**: Implement complete OpenAI integration with a live testing interface to generate and validate flows.